Free Range Kids means giving them the freedoms of earlier generations.

 My story earlier about my son riding down the driveway on the trike was under the “outside play” category, but it also fits here.
 He independently came up with the idea of where to ride the trike.
 I feel like it gives him more confidence to be creative with his outside play.
 He can find ways inside his boundaries to play on his own when given the chance.

-Here are some links about the positives of independent play:
+Here is a link about the positives of independent play:

 1. Giving children strategies for what to do if they need an adult and you, the parents, are not around.
 Who is the right kind of person to approach for help?